sebastiantoh/sml-slang/src/typechecker/README.md

     and env |- e3 : t3 -| C3
 ```

-### Case Analysis
-TODO

-### Function
+### Match
-Type check all of the matches, ensuring that all patterns have same types and all expressions have same types.
+We check that all patterns have same types and all expressions have same types.

 Pattern type is one of: primitive, type variable, list.